AndesVL Technical Report: An Efficient Mobile-side Multimodal Large Language Model: Experiments

 Among existing models, our AndesVL-4B-Thinking model claims the top rank with an overall score of 86.0, and it achieves the top results on four of eight benchmarks.
 Meanwhile, the AndesVL-4B-Instruct model also delivers strong and comparable performance on text-rich tasks with a score of 85.3.
 Most notably, on ChartQA, the AndesVL-4B-Thinking model scores 90.4, exceeding the previous best, InternVL3.5-4B (86.0), by 4.4 points.
 A similar marked advantage is observed on DocVQA.
 AndesVL's success on the ChartQA and DocVQ benchmarks, featuring long-text images and complex questions, directly illustrates its ability to not only recognize long texts accurately but also apply advanced reasoning to solve challenging, contextual problems effectively.

 Moreover, the advantages over existing models on text-rich tasks persist down to our smaller-scale versions.
-To be specific, our proposed AndesVL-2B-Instruct, AndesVL-1B-Thinking, and AndesVL-0.6B-Instruct models all rank first in their respective model-size groups, with overall scores of 82.4, 77.4, and 73.5, respectively.
+To be specific, our proposed AndesVL-2B-Instruct, AndesVL-1B-Thinking, and AndesVL-0.6B-Instruct models all achieve leading results in their respective model-size groups, with overall scores of 82.4, 77.4, and 73.5, respectively.

 These outcomes demonstrate the effectiveness of our models' multimodal recognition and comprehension capabilities across a variety of text-rich tasks.